Michal-Atlas/DawnStorm/system/index.md

 #### Talach

 ---

+**Talach talent** - Choose a form of art, you are a `Master` at creating it.
+Choose another, you are `Skilled` with it.

 ---

 Tall, with pointed ears, humble and noble, truly a beloved race by most anyone who meets them.
-Their curiosity and fantasy had made them into popular artists and poets, out of their cities often kept in castles and manors by nobility due to this affinity.
+Their curiosity and fantasy had made them into popular artists and poets, outside their cities often kept in castles and manors by nobility due to this affinity.
 Their intelligence hasn't been perceived to be high nor their strength or speed, manual dexterity is the one thing they have and which no other race may rival them in.

 #### Talkin

 ---

+**Talkin Ear** - Your ears are very sensitive to whispers and murmurs.
+When listening to someone in a crowded room, you hear as if the room was silent.

 ---

 They are very similar to the Talach, however their ears are significantly flatter, lower, sometimes almost horizontal.
-Quite sly, sneaky and adept at close range combat they make excellent spies and thieves and are often employed as such.
+Quite sly, sneaky and adept at close range combat, they make excellent spies and thieves and are often employed as such.

 #### Tylluan